All data is current as of 2013, unless otherwise noted.

 The 31 district defenders cast a simple majority vote to elect the executive director of the Tennessee District Public Defender Conference (TDPDC) to a four-year term.
 TDPDC is an umbrella organization that carries out the policies determined by the district public defenders, coordinates training, and disseminates state funding to each of the 31 districts.
 To facilitate more efficient decision-making, the 31 district defenders annually elect by majority vote an executive committee that guides the day-to-day operations of the conference.

 The trial courts manage the appointment and compensation of private attorneys when they are appointed in conflict and case overflow situations, and the state Administrative Office of the Courts pays them.

-The Tennessee Office of the Post-Conviction Defender (TPCD) is a state agency in the judicial branch that represents death row inmates in state collateral proceedings.
+The Tennessee Office of the Post-Conviction Defender (OPCD) is a state agency in the judicial branch that represents death row inmates in state collateral proceedings.
 The agency also provides training and assistance to district defenders on death penalty cases.
-A nine-member commission oversees the TPCD, and appointments to the commission are made by diverse authorities: Governor (2); Lieutenant Governor (2); Speaker of the House (2); and Supreme Court (3).
+A nine-member Oversight Commission oversees the OPCD, and appointments to the commission are made by diverse authorities: Governor (2); Lieutenant Governor (2); Speaker of the House (2); and Supreme Court (3).

 How the right to counsel is funded

 Percentage of local funding: 11% – Davidson, Knox, and Shelby counties only